fortytwoprod/prod-utils-renamer/README.md

 To run the code, follow these steps:

 1. Set the `folder_path` variable to the path of the folder containing your Ableton stem files.
     - **On macOS**: Right-click on the folder and select "Get Info".
 Under the "General" section, highlight the text to the right of "Where" and press Command+C to copy the path.
-In this notebook, find the line that says `folder_path =` and replace the existing path with the one you copied.
+In the file "renamer_ableton.ipynb", find the line that says `folder_path =` and replace the existing path with the one you copied.
 Make sure to add a `/` at the end and type the folder name afterwards.
     - **On Windows**: Right-click on the folder and select "Properties".
 Under the "General" tab, highlight the text to the right of "Location" and press Ctrl+C to copy the path.
-In this notebook, find the line that says `folder_path =` and replace the existing path with the one you copied.
+In the file "renamer_ableton.ipynb", find the line that says `folder_path =` and replace the existing path with the one you copied.
 Make sure to add a `\` at the end and type the folder name afterwards.
 2. Set the `prefix` variable to the prefix you want to remove from the file names.
 3. Click "Run All" to execute the notebook.
-    1. If a "Select kernel" dialog box appears at the top of the window, click on the first option.
+    - If a "Select kernel" dialog box appears at the top of the window, click on the first option.
-    2. If a pop-up asks to install an ipykernel, select "Install".
+    - If a pop-up asks to install an ipykernel, select "Install".

 ## The MIT License